port-labs/port-docs/docs/software-catalog/page/page.md

 # Page

-## What is a Page?
+## What is a page?

-A page is a viewing component that displays Entity data in different forms such as a table form, data summary, etc.
+A page displays Entity data in different forms, such as a table, data summary, etc.

-### Basic concepts of pages
+### The basic concepts of a page

-- Blueprint default page is automatically created when a Blueprint is created, and is located in the navigation bar.
-It contains a single table widget.
+- When a Blueprint is created, a page is automatically generated.
+You can find it in the navigation bar, and it contains a single table widget;
-- Pages are dynamic - you can create multiple pages that display different data according to the filters you set in advance.
+- Pages are dynamic - you can create multiple pages that display diverse data, according to the filters you set in advance;
 - Entity pages automatically appear for each new Entity you create.

 ### Pages architecture

 #### Page widgets

-Widgets enhance the content of your developer portal with different visual views based on the data ingested into Port.
+Widgets enhance your developer portal by providing diverse visuals, based on the data ingested into Port.

 A page can hold a single widget or multiple widgets, for example:

-- A full table view widget;
+- Full table view widget;
-- A markdown widget with the README of a service;
+- Markdown widget with the README of a service;
 - etc.

 To learn more, refer to the [Widgets](../widgets/widgets.md) section.